edHelper.com

 By Shannon Jackson

-1 Sammy the Squirrel was just finishing gathering food for winter.
-He stopped beside a tree truck and peeked inside.
-His friend, Baxter Bear, ambled up to visit.
-"Look at all these brown, dry pine cones," said Baxter.
+1 Sammy the squirrel was gathering food for winter.
+He stopped beside a tree trunk and peeked inside.
+His friend, Baxter the bear, ambled over to visit.
+"Hi, Sammy," said Baxter.
+"Look at all these dry, brown pinecones," said Baxter.
 "They are not good for anything.
 What a mess!"

-2 "Oh, my!" replied Sammy.
+2 "No, Baxter!" replied Sammy.
 "You couldn't be more wrong.
-These pine cones are the treasures of our forest.
-New trees could not grow without these cones."
+These pinecones are one of the treasures of our forest.
+New pine trees could not grow without these cones."

 4 "Not exactly," explained Sammy.
-"New pine trees come from pine cones.
+"New pine trees come from pine seeds.
 The cones are made of leaf-like scales that fold over each other.
 Under the scales are tiny seeds."

 5 "Really?" remarked Baxter.
 "I've never seen those seeds.
 How do you find them?"